clickbar/laravel-magellan/README.md

 ## Before you start

-We highly recommend using the [laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) from barryvdh to be able to see everything included in the IDEs auto completion.
+We highly recommend using the [laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) from barryvdh to be able to see everything included in the IDEs auto-completion.

 ## Creating Tables with PostGIS Columns